kernhe/SPDXHub/README.md

 * Suggestions and critiques for system improvement are welcomed.

 # Database / Data Store Structures of the System
-* The structure of the database will rely on the all of the required fields in the SPDX document found here: https://github.com/socs-dev-env/SOCSDatabase/blob/master/Schema.md
 * Dataflow diagram can be found here: https://github.com/joverkamp/SPDXHub/blob/master/doc/dfd_final.svg

 # Copyright Declarations and License Choice